STAT545-UBC-hw-2018-19/hw05-cbnicolau/hw05-cbnicolau.md

 ![](hw05-cbnicolau_files/figure-markdown_github/arranged-1.png)

-When only using arrange and saving to the object it doesn't seem to make any difference for the plot, Lets inspect this object:
+When only using `arrange()` and saving to the object it doesn't seem to make any difference for the plot.
+Let's inspect this object:

 ``` r
 arranged_gapminder %>%